 Companies should be exploring all emerging technologies to best serve their customers.
 Most experts agree that customer experience (CX) is critical to maximizing profits and driving loyalty in 2020 and beyond.

 During COVID-19 worst periods, there were massive supply-chain disruptions.
 Many consumers couldn’t find their preferred product at their preferred retailer and hence changed their shopping behavior due to a lost of trust.

-Value, availability, and quality or organic products were the main drivers for consumers trying a different brand.
+Value, availability, and quality of organic products were the main drivers for consumers trying a different brand.

-The highest percentage of marketers surveyed expect customers to focus more on “trusting relationships” with brands and companies than on low price, despite the economic downturn.
-Customers are paying closer attention to the social activism, investment choices and marketing messages of companies during such a sensitve time and show loyalty to brands that take a humanising approach in their outreach.
+The highest percentage of marketers surveyed expect customers to focus more on “trusting relationships” with brands and companies than on low prices, despite the economic downturn.
+Customers are paying closer attention to the social activism, investment choices, and marketing messages of companies during such a sensitive time and show loyalty to brands that take a humanising approach in their outreach.

 Brands who go the extra mile with customer service and engagement, offering financial confidence and reassurance will forge even stronger relationships and form bonds with their regular customers and earn strong reputational benefits among new customers.

 4. Expect to make more online purchases post COVID than before

 The necessity of being digitally savvy has been highlighted more urgently than ever before during this period across all age groups.
 Consumers are significantly more open to digital offerings and experiences that will persist even after the pandemic recedes.